Call for Code AI

 Former UK Foreign Secretary; President and CEO, International Rescue Committee

-David Miliband leads the International Rescue Committee, one of the world’s most respected humanitarian organizations serving millions of people affected by crisis and conflict.
-A former UK Foreign Secretary, he is widely recognized as a leading global voice on refugee protection, humanitarian policy, and international diplomacy.
+David Miliband leads the International Rescue Committee, one of the world's largest humanitarian organizations, serving millions of people displaced by crisis and conflict across more than 40 countries.
+A former UK Foreign Secretary, he is one of the most authoritative global voices on refugee protection, humanitarian policy, and the intersection of technology and crisis response.

 A speaker with glasses in a blue shirt gestures with both hands while standing on a stage with a bright blue background.